Argmaster/NNEVE/docs/quantum_oscilator/reference/constants.md

 ## Introduction

-`#!python class QOConstants` contains constants and configuration of our neural network model.
-It inherits after the pydantics's BaseModel class to ensure compatibility of instances of our neural network with defined model.
+`#!python class QOConstants` contains physical constants used in loss function during neural network learning process.
+It inherits from the pydantic's BaseModel class to guarantee field type compatibility and their correct filling without manual implementation of all checks.

 ## Instance attributes

+!!! note

+    - Attributes are mutable
+    - Arbitrary types are allowed to be used as attribute values

 ### `#!python optimizer: keras.optimizers.Optimizer`